 MARGARET A. PALMER is the Director of the National Socio-Environmental Synthesis Center, an NSF- and University of Maryland-supported research center dedicated to creating synthetic, actionable science related to the structure, functioning, and sustainability of socio-environmental systems.
 As a Distinguished University Professor at the University of Maryland, she oversees a research group focused on watershed science and restoration ecology.
 She has studied streams, wetlands, and estuaries for more than 30 years, with more than 150 scientific publications and multiple ongoing collaborative research grants.
 She is past Director of the Chesapeake Biological Laboratory, she currently serves on the editorial boards of the journals Restoration Ecology and Science, and she most recently published the 2nd edition of The Foundations of Restoration Ecology.
 Dr. Palmer has been honored as an AAAS Fellow, an Aldo Leopold Leadership Fellow, a Lilly Fellow, a Distinguished Scholar Teacher, a University System of Maryland Board of Regent's Faculty Award of Excellence, and an elected fellow of the Society for Freshwater Science as well as the Ecological Society of America (ESA).
 In 2016, she was awarded the ESA Sustainability Science Award.
 She received her BA in biology from Emory University and her PhD in oceanography from the University of South Carolina.

 DAVID WEGNER is retired from a senior staff position on water, energy and transportation committees in the U.S. House of Representatives.
 In that position he worked on legislation that directly affected administration policy and federal agency actions related to the U.S. Army Corps of Engineers, the Department of the Interior, the Environmental Protection Agency, Bonneville Power, Tennessee Valley Authority, and the Department of Energy.
 Prior to serving in Washington, D.C. he worked for over 20 years for the Department of the Interior managing water and science programs in the Colorado River basin and the Grand Canyon.
 During his tenure at DOI he was instrumental in formulating the Adaptive Management approach for other river systems impacted by dams and river operations.
 For 14 years he built a private international environmental company that focused on global water issues.
-Currently he works as a part-time senior scientist/engineer for Jacobs Engineering (a Fortune 500 Company) and provides input and strategic counsel to NASA/JPL, academic institutions, members of Congress and staff, and international organizations focused on water, energy, coastal and climate issues.
+Currently he works as a senior scientist for science for Woolpert Engineering and provides input and strategic counsel to NASA/JPL, academic institutions, members of Congress and staff, and international organizations focused on water, energy, coastal and climate issues.
 Mr. Wegner is a frequent lecturer on the use of science in natural resource management and on the history of western water.
 He is on the boards of the Glen Canyon Institute, the Sonoran Institute and CalCom Solar.
-Mr. Wegner received his MS in engineering/fluvial geomorphology from Colorado State University.
+Mr. Wegner received his M.S. in engineering/fluvial geomorphology from Colorado State University.

 P. KAY WHITLOCK is vice president of Christopher B. Burke Engineering, where she manages multidisciplinary water resource, stormwater, and flood control projects.
 Ms. Whitlock has more than 40 years of experience in the areas of water resource management, stormwater management, flood control, water and natural resource engineering, federal, state and local funding, and legislative testimony for project authorizations.
 As a part of the Master Civil Engineering team, she currently manages the hydrology, hydraulics, and water resource permitting for the O’Hare Modernization Program.
 In 2005, she worked with the Metropolitan Water Reclamation District of Greater Chicago to develop the Stormwater Management Plan for Cook County.
 Prior to this, Ms. Whitlock served at a number of public agencies on flood control and water resource management issues, including the Santa Clara Valley Water District, DuPage County, Illinois and the Illinois Division of Water Resources.
 Ms. Whitlock earned her B.S. degree in agricultural engineering from the University of Illinois, Urbana-Champaign and her M.A from the University of Illinois and is a graduate of University of Mississippi’s Management Training Institute.